viam-devrel/viamcodelabs/site/viamguides/src/workshop-plant-watering/workshop-plant-watering.md

 Here are some ideas for expanding and enhancing the current project to create autonomous behaviors.

 - [Train a custom ML model](https://docs.viam.com/how-tos/train-deploy-ml/) guide: to enable classification to recognize when your plant is healthy or not.
-- [Use the Viam mobile SDK to build an iOS or Android application](https://docs.viam.com/sdks/#mobile-sdk) to control the machine's components
+- [Use the Viam mobile SDK to build an iOS or Android application](https://docs.viam.com/sdks/#mobile-sdk) to control the machine's components.
+- [Create an smart plant assistant](https://youtu.be/l4MQRiHPY6Y?feature=shared) using voice control and a local LLM.

 <img src="assets/logistics.png" alt="viam icons" width="200">